 First, it requires no network-accessible verifier to be online in order to boot vTPMs in a trustworthy fashion, unlike the approach of 9.3.4.

 Secondly, the vTPM state can be certified by a VMM or vPlatform Manager which creates or evaluates its initial sealed data, and the self-protecting structure will ensure that those same guarantees will be met for the lifetime of the vTPM and over arbitrary reboots.
 This allows long-term trust to be established in a vTPM root key (usually the vEK) and maintained for the life of the vTPM, in direct parallel to the mechanisms for certifying pTPM root keys.
 Trust in all other vTPM keys can be established from the vEK, as all vTPM keys will share the same constraints, and will only be accessible if the guarantees have been met.
 Normally, we would expect this vTPM Endorsement Credential to contain the sealed PCR values used in the vTPM’s creation, along with any update policies that might affect the values being used.
+This allows an appraiser to evaluate both the initial state of the system when the vTPM was firs created, and any changes (good or bad) that are likely to have occurred since.

 And thirdly, a remote party can verify for themselves their trust in the entire infrastructure if the certification is done properly.
-The VMM or vPlatform Manager can sign the vEK Credential, including the , using a pTPM non-migratable signing key.
+The VMM or vPlatform Manager can sign the vEK Credential, including the pPCRs used to seal the VDK (and thus constrain access to the vTPM data), using a pTPM non-migratable signing key.
 The VFK is itself certified using the CertifyKey command, allowing the PCR constraints on it (which must, in this case, include the VMM and/or vPlatform Manager) to be verified.
 The verifier must decide if the pTPM AIK signing the CertifyKey credential is legitimate, and if so, if it accepts the various PCR constraints; but no blind trust is required.
 The verifier can decide for itself whether the platform state reflected in the PCRs corresponds to a trustworthy vPlatform Manager and VMM, and thus whether the vEK Credential is legitimate.

-that any changes to PCR values cause Denial of Service problems for the vTPMshile appropriate for some high-security scenarios, most real-world applications require more flexibility.
-One possible answer is to seal vTPM secrets, on each shutdown, to the latest measurements of “good” software, and for the vEK Credential to contain the system’s criteria for determining the measurements to use.
-Another is
+The disadvantage of this approach is that any changes to PCR values can cause Denial of Service problems for the vTPMs.
+While appropriate for some high-security scenarios, most real-world applications require more flexibility.
+One possible answer is to seal vTPM secrets, on each shutdown, to the latest measurements of “good” software, and for the vEK Credential to contain the system’s criteria for determining the measurements to use; in other words, to have a built-in update policy that includes changes to “good” PCR values as well as to software.
+Another is to use the hybrid approach described in 9.3.5, combining the local convenience of PCR bindings with the resiliency of a trusted appraiser’s approval

 Binding secrets to a key held by a third party (informative)